 - Using technology to such an extent that your teen forgoes sleep, exercise, and other healthy activities

-What Steps Should My Teen Take?
+What Steps Should My Teen Take to Curb Technology Addiction?

 If you believe that your teenager is addicted to technology, the first step is to have a heartfelt discussion with your child.
 Warn them about your concerns and seek their input.
 Monitor their use of technology and impose reasonable restrictions, such as limiting their online time or imposing a no technology at the dinner table rule.
-There are also tools available from Google and Apple, to help families monitor and control screen time.
+There are also tools available from Google and Apple to help families monitor and control screen time.

 We begin with a 30-day assessment to determine the extent of technology addiction.
-During this assessment period, a multi-disciplinary team will work with your child to develop a treatment plan, while providing a safe and secure environment for your child.
-Many teens report immediate improvement and for parents, it may provide a respite from the stresses of a teen in crisis.
+During this assessment period, a multi-disciplinary team will work with your child to develop a treatment plan while providing a safe and secure environment for your child.
+Many teens report immediate improvement, and for parents, it may provide a respite from the stresses of a teen in crisis.

 Discover Teen Technology Addiction Treatment in Canada at Venture Academy

 If you need help battling teen addiction to technology, we have offices in Red Deer, Alberta and Barrie, Ontario.
 To begin the healing process, give us a call at 866.762.2211 or fill out our online contact form.
 Venture Academy can help.